 Yes, there are some downsides listed above but I’m nothing but honest about what’s involved when it comes to book signing and marketing.
 Forewarned is forearmed.
 You yourself will know the genre and topic of your book and you’ll know best which avenue to take.
 Once you commit yourself to getting out there to promote your work, meeting new and interesting people and growing your potential fanbase, your future opportunities will open up and take you to the next level in book marketing.
 It’s all there for you, you just need to go after it.

 Want to learn more and become a Book Signing Pro?
-Download Book Signing 101: An Author’s Guide on Kindle now for only .99 cents.
+Download Book Signing 101: An Author’s Guide available on Kindle.